Peripheral Arterial Disease

 Lack of exercise can also increase your risk of PAD.
 If you are suffering from PAD, establishing a regular exercise regiment will significantly improve your painful symptoms.
 Regular workouts improve blood flow and boosts overall health by regulating blood sugar and blood pressure.
 It also lowers cholesterol and reduce plaque buildup.

-High Cholesterol, Diabetes & High Blood Pressure
+High Blood Pressure

 Diabetics are at high risk of PAD if they have consistently high blood sugar.
 High blood glucose is connected to plaque buildup in the arteries.
 Controlling Type 2 diabetes through the proper diet, exercise, and medication helps in reducing PAD risks.
 Patients diagnosed with high blood pressure and high cholesterol are also at increased risks of PAD.
 Maintaining a healthy diet and exercise can help reduce blood pressure and cholesterol, which is key to reducing PAD risks.

-1 in 3 people with heart disease will develop peripheral arterial disease.
+1 in 3 People with heart disease will develop Peripheral Arterial Disease.

 At Monterey Bay Vascular, we offer comprehensive diagnosis and develop customized treatments for peripheral arterial disease.
 We understand that no two patients’ conditions are similar.
 Our full-service vascular lab provides state-of-the-art tests ensure that we address each patient case quickly and accurately.
 Our team has extensive experience in our specialized field and use advanced tools to achieve limb-saving results even in the most challenging cases.

-To help diagnose PAD, we will start with a thorough physical examination.
+To help diagnose PAD, the doctor will conduct a thorough review of your medical history.
 The doctor will also want to learn about your symptoms, personal health history, risk factors, and family health history.
 The doctor will ask you several questions regarding your medical conditions, such as diabetes, heart disease, and kidney disease.
-They will also ask you have experienced pain or cramps in your leg while walking or exercising.

-The doctor will also ask about your family history of PAD and other heart diseases.
+They will also ask you if you have experienced pain or cramps in your leg while walking or exercising.
+The doctor will also inquire about your family history of PAD and other heart diseases.
 You will also discuss smoking habits, both current and past.

 After gathering this information, the doctor will proceed to perform a detailed physical examination.
-The process involves checking for weak pulses in your leg and listening for poor blood flow in the legs using a stethoscope.
-They will also check for any problems on your legs, such as sores, swelling, and pale skin.
+The process involves checking for weak pulses in your feet and reviewing blood flow levels in your diagnostic ultrasounds.
+The doctor will also check for any problems on your legs, such as sores, swelling, and pale skin.

 Why Monterey Bay Vascular?